 In addition to these more obvious uses, many edible flowers also have medicinal properties and are used as an immune booster or the treatment of anything from headaches to burns, and stings.

-Spring Flowers in the Western Cape
+Springtime in the Western Cape

-Note: I do not encourage you to pick and eat these spring flowers as most of these may cause harm to your system and can be poisonous.
+Note: I do not encourage you to pick and eat these flowers as most of these may cause harm to your system and can be poisonous.

 Spring Time in South Africa